iterorganization/imas-python/docs/source/multi-dd.rst

   The reverse is supported when the size of the 1D array is 1.
 A warning is logged if the 1D array has more elements.

+.. [#flt_int] Data is only converted from FLT_0D to INT_0D when the floating
+    point number can be exactly represented by an integer.
+For example ``123.0 -> 123``.
+Data is not copied and a warning is logged when this is not the case.

 .. [#ignore_type_change] These type changes are not supported.
 Quantities in the
     destination IDS will remain empty.